bitprj/workshops/how-to-contribute-to-workshops/how-to-contribute-to-workshops.md

 To integrate the work into our system, see <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization#placing-your-work-in-gitbook">Placing your work in GitBook</a>.

-## Developing Workshops From Existing Activities/Labs
+<h2 id = "Developing">Developing Workshops From Existing Activities/Labs

 In order to convert our existing activities/labs into workshops, you should still follow the guidelines outlined in <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization">Joining as an Organization</a>.
 The following are additional recommendations for how you can effectively convert an activity or lab into a workshop.